folbert/feverfew/README.md

 ### Working with the basic version
 Start each page by requiring functions.php.
 Once you have done that, you can include an asset like so: `<link rel="stylesheet" href="<?php echo Roots\Sage\Assets\asset_path('styles/main.css'); ?>">` where the file name is one specified on assets/manifest.json.

+## Authors
+I, [Björn Folbert](http://folbert.com), work at the largest communication agency in southern Sweden.
+We call ourselves [FEW](http://fewagency.se) (oh, the irony).
+From time to time we have positions open for web developers and programmers in the Malmö/Copenhagen area, so please get in touch using [bjorn.folbert@fewagency.se](bjorn.folbert@fewagency.se) if you want to know more!

 Below is the content of the Readme of the verison of Sage currently used by Feverfew.

 ---